-- 1. From the navigation bar, select Add Device. - 2.
-Enter the following information:
+- 1. From Infrastructure > Devices, select Add a Single Device. - 2.
+Enter the following information in the dialog:

 Name Description

-Device Name AIX host to model
+Name or IP AIX host to model

-Device Class Path /Server/SSH/AIX
+Device Class /Server/SSH/AIX

-Discovery Protocol Set this to auto unless adding a device with username/password different than found in the device class.
-If you set this to none, then you must add the credentials (see Section 19.4, "Set AIX Server Monitoring Credentials") and then manually model the device.
+Model Device Select this option unless adding a device with username/pass- word different than found in the device class.
+If you do not se- lect this option, then you must add the credentials (see Sec- tion 21.4, "Set AIX Server Monitoring Credentials") and then manually model the device.